hlynch/Biometry2022/docs/Week-1-lecture.md

 For illustration purposes, lets assume we have the following (sorted) series of data points: (1,3,3,4,7,8,13)

-There are three statistics relating the "central tendancy": the *mean* (the average value; 5.57), the *mode* (the most common value; 3), and the *median* (the "middle" value; 4).
+There are three statistics relating the "central tendency": the *mean* (the average value; 5.57), the *mode* (the most common value; 3), and the *median* (the "middle" value; 4).
 We often denote the mean of a variable with a bar, as in $\bar{x}$.
 There are also two statistics relating to how much variation there is in the data.
 The *variance* measures the average squared distance between each point and the mean.
 For reasons that we will discuss in lab, we estimate the variance using the following formula

 $$
 \mbox{variance}_{unbiased} = \frac{1}{n-1}\sum_{i=1}^{n}(x_{i}-\bar{x})^{2}